CartoDB/cartodb/doc/API.md

   - **tooltip**: set to false if you want to disable the tooltip (enabled by default).
   - **legends**: if it's true legends are shown in the map.
   - **time_slider**: show time slider with torque layers (enabled by default)
-  - **layerIndex**: when the visualization contains more than one layer this index allow to select what layer is created.
+  - **layerIndex**: when the visualization contains more than one layer this index allows you to select what layer is created.
 Take into account that `layerIndex == 0` is the base layer and that all the tiled layers (non animated ones) are merged into a single one.
 The default value for this option is 1 (usually tiled layers).